 In 2017, I was honored to be one of four recipients of the 2016-2017 UCSB Academic Senate Outstanding Teaching Assistant Award.
-Three students and three faculty members wrote letters of support on my behalf.
-Thank you!

-Teaching Experience, Independent Instructor, Department of Sociology, UCSB
+Independent Instructor, Department of Sociology, UCSB

-Feminist Climate Justice, Spring 2015 (download Syllabus here)
+Feminist Climate Justice, Spring 2015 (Syllabus)

-Teaching Experience, Teaching Assistant, Department of Sociology, UCSB
+Teaching Assistant, Department of Sociology, UCSB

 The World in 2050: Sustainable Development and Its Alternatives (3 sections), 2017 – students participated in a student initiated final project doing community based development in Isla Vista (IV).
 Sections went on field trips to a Biko housing cooperative, IV Community Bike Center, the IV Food Co-op, and the UCSB Associated Students’ Department of Public Worms (compost facility).